Small Plane Crashes in Hudson River; Both Occupants Swim to Safety

 In Brief

-A small plane crashed into the Hudson River, with both occupants escaping with minor injuries.
+A small plane crashed in the Hudson River during an emergency landing; both occupants escaped with minor injuries.

 Key Facts

-- A small plane crashed into the Hudson River during an emergency landing attempt
+- A small plane crashed into the Hudson River during an attempted emergency landing.

 What Happened